 Mahakali – Goddess Who Drinks Blood

 Mahakali is also one of the goddesses who receives the most conflicting opinions.
-In general, we know her as the destroyer of evil and who is always thirsty for demons’ blood.
-Unlike other goddesses mentioned in hindu texts, Mahakali has the largest number of forms, and in which this is the fiercest one.
+In general, we know her as the destroyer of evil and someone who is always thirsty for demons’ blood.
+Unlike other goddesses mentioned in Hindu texts, Mahakali has the largest number of forms, and of these, this is the fiercest one.

 This is how Kali was born.
-So now you’ve known why she is always thirsty for the demon’s blood.
+So now you know why she is always thirsty for the demon’s blood.
 Because she had to drink, otherwise the battle between the demons and gods could never end.